CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### O365 to SaaS Access

 After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be avialable.
 Select this to begin the application creation and the connectivity testing to the tenant.
 Any errors can be resolved by referencing the <a href="https://cloudm-migrate.github.io/documentation/Troubleshooting/O365Endpoint.html">Troubleshooting section</a>.

-Once the Azure Application is created, MFA can be renabled.

 For reference purposes, here is what the application will give itself access to: